govuk-one-login/data-radar-public/README.md

 As of **early 2025**, this project is **not actively maintained**.
 The **data landscape** within this repository reflects publicly available information at the time of release, but it may change over time.
 Others are welcome to **update, extend, or adapt** the project further.

-If you're interested in understanding the code, you can reach out to the following individuals on **LinkedIn**:
+If you're interested in understanding the code, please first of all contact the current GOV.UK repository owners and code owners.
+You may also reach out to the original code authors on **LinkedIn**:

 - **[Dan Budden](https://www.linkedin.com/in/danbudden/)**
 - **[Dominic Stevenson](https://www.linkedin.com/in/dominic-stevenson/)**